FlowFuse/website/src/handbook/community/forums-and-support.md

 -  **Webinars**: Attend our live webinars to learn directly from experts, get insights into best practices, and interact with the community additionally you can watch past webinars as well.
   - [FlowFuse Webinars](/webinars/)

-- **Community Discord**: Join the community Discord channel where all users discuss about FlowFuse, and Node-RED and share resources ask questions, .
+- **Community Discord**: Join the community Discord channel where all users discuss about FlowFuse and Node-RED, share resources, and ask questions.
   - [Discord Channel](https://discord.gg/2RrvW8dkrF)

 - **Ticket Support and Instant Chat**: Get help through our help center for more personalized and real-time support.